 A ferociously intense British wrestler whose revolutionary high-flying, hard-hitting style in Japan changed professional wrestling forever.

-Tom Billington, the Dynamite Kid, was a 5'8" powerhouse from Lancashire who fought with a terrifying blend of technical precision and savage brutality.
-In the late 1970s and 1980s, he brought a revolutionary intensity to wrestling, first in the UK and then as a cornerstone of New Japan Pro-Wrestling's junior heavyweight division.
-His matches against Tiger Mask (Satoru Sayama) are legendary, blending martial arts strikes with breathtaking aerial moves in a way that had never been seen.
+Tom Billington, the Dynamite Kid, revolutionized junior heavyweight wrestling with matches against Tiger Mask in New Japan Pro-Wrestling.
+The 5'8" powerhouse from Lancashire fought with a blend of technical precision and savage brutality.
+In the late 1970s and 1980s, he brought revolutionary intensity to the UK and Japan.
+His matches blended martial arts strikes with breathtaking aerial moves in a way never seen before.
 He later brought this stiff, realistic style to North America as part of the Hart Foundation's 'British Bulldogs' tag team.
-However, his relentless, pain-ignoring approach and personal demons took a severe toll on his body, leading to a career cut short and life in a wheelchair.
+His relentless, pain-ignoring approach and personal demons took a severe toll, leading to a career cut short and life in a wheelchair.
 His influence is etched into the DNA of modern technical and junior heavyweight wrestling.

 1946–1964